 Cost of Deep Cleaning:

 Here at American Dental Center, our staff will do their best to provide the best treatment with lowest cost to their ability.
 Our staff will contact your insurance provider and try to get as much benefit as you are owed toward a deep cleaning procedure. should you have no insurance and have to pay out of pocket for the procedure, American Dental Center will provide wide variety of options for your to make it more comfortable to deal with the payment part.
-Unfortunately since delaying deep cleaning procedure may cause the increase of Perio disorders, the procedure must be done as soon as possible, and patient cannot wait until he or she is financially prepared.
+Unfortunately since delaying deep cleaning procedure may cause the increase of Periodontal disorders, the procedure must be done as soon as possible, and patient cannot wait until he or she is financially prepared.
 Our office offers a 12 months no interest payment plan through care credit which is very convenient for most of our patients who are not financially prepared.
-The charges for deep cleaning depending on the severity of the case start from $50.0 per quadrant up to $110.00 per quadrant excluding any prep cost.
+The charges for deep cleaning is listed $245 per quadrant.
+Our price here in American Dental depending on the severity of the case, the cost could vary anywhere from $220.00 per quadrant up to $300.00 per quadrant excluding any prep cost.